-142. We note with appreciation the matrix prepared by the United Nations Group on the Information Society, which maps the Global Digital Compact objectives to existing World Summit structures, mechanisms and activities, offering a structured approach for effective follow-up and implementation of the Compact.
-We request that the United Nations Group on the Information Society develop a joint implementation road map, to be presented to the Commission on Science and Technology for Development at its twenty-ninth session in 2026, to integrate the Global Digital Compact commitments into the World Summit architecture, ensuring a unified approach to digital cooperation that avoids duplication and maximizes resource efficiency.
+120. We note with appreciation the World Summit process and 2030 Agenda–Global Digital Compact matrix, prepared by the United Nations Group on the Information Society, which maps the objectives and commitments of the Global Digital Compact to existing World Summit structures, mechanisms and activities, providing a structured approach for effective follow-up and implementation.
+Building on this work and consistent with the recommendations of the Economic and Social Council, we request the United Nations Group on the Information Society, within existing mandates and resources, to prepare a joint implementation roadmap, to be presented for consideration by the Commission on Science and Technology for Development at its twenty-ninth session in 2026.
+The roadmap should aim to strengthen coherence between the World Summit and Global Digital Compact processes, ensuring a unified, resource-efficient approach to digital cooperation that avoids duplication and maximizes synergies across the United Nations system.

-143. We request the Secretary-General to submit to the Commission on Science and Technology for Development, on a yearly basis, a report on the implementation of the recommendations contained in the present resolution and the assessment of the quantitative and qualitative progress made in the implementation of and follow-up to the outcomes of the World Summit on the Information Society and the Global Digital Compact.

-144. We recognise the role of the Economic and Social Council’s role in overseeing the system-wide follow-up of the implementation of the World Summit on Information Society outcomes and request the Council to further integrate in such oversight implementation of the Global Digital Compact.
+121. We recognize the role of the Economic and Social Council in overseeing the system-wide follow-up of the implementation and outcomes of the World Summit on the Information Society including the alignment of WSIS implementation with that of the Global Digital Compact.
+We recognize the role of the Commission on Science and Technology for Development in reviewing and assessing progress in implementing the World Summit outcomes and request the Commission further to review and assess progress made in aligning WSIS and GDC commitments and to advise ECOSOC, where requested, including through strategic guidance and recommendations aimed at furthering implementation consistent with the joint implementation roadmap.

-145. We recognise the role of the Commission on Science and Technology for Development in reviewing and assessing progress made in implementing the World Summit on Information Society outcomes, requests the Commission further to review and assess progress made in implementing the Global Digital Compact commitments, and further call upon the Commission to advise ECOSOC thereon, including through the elaboration of strategic guidance and recommendations aimed at furthering the implementation of these outcomes and commitments.
+122. We request the Secretary-General to continue to submit, through the Commission on Science and Technology for Development, an annual report on progress in the implementation and follow-up to the outcomes of the World Summit on the Information Society, incorporating updates on the implementation of the Global Digital Compact and on the recommendations contained in the present resolution.

-146. We note that the General Assembly will convene a high-level meeting to review implementation of the Global Digital Compact during its eighty-second session in 2027, based on a progress report by the Secretary-General, with the input and meaningful participation of all stakeholders including the Commission on Science and Technology for Development, the Internet Governance Forum and World Summit Action Line facilitators.
-We call for the high-level meeting to consider among other issues, progress in alignment between World Summit outcomes and the Global Digital Compact.
+123. We recall that the General Assembly will convene, during its eighty-second session in 2027, a high-level meeting to review progress in the implementation of the Global Digital Compact, on the basis of the Secretary-General’s progress report.
+The review will draw on inputs from all relevant stakeholders, including the Commission on Science and Technology for Development, the Internet Governance Forum and facilitators of the WSIS Action Lines.
+We encourage the high-level meeting to consider, inter alia, progress made in fostering coherence and alignment between the outcomes of the World Summit on the Information Society and the implementation of the Global Digital Compact.

-147. We recall that the General Assembly determined, in its resolution 70/125 of 16 December 2015, that the outcome of its twenty-year review of the World Summit on the Information Society should be an input into the review process for the 2030 Agenda for Sustainable Development.
+124. We recall that the General Assembly determined, in its resolution 70/125 of 16 December 2015, that the outcome of its twenty-year review of the World Summit on the Information Society should be an input into the review process for the 2030 Agenda for Sustainable Development.
 We therefore resolve to submit this resolution as an input to the high-level meeting to review the 2030 Agenda, which is to be convened by the General Assembly in 2030.
 We call on the General Assembly to undertake a review of the outcomes of the joint implementation roadmap.